By now, your data download is hopefully finished, and it is time to upload the taxi data to the platform.

 Click the Upload Data button in the top navigation bar:

-That file is over 700MB so uploading will take some time.
+If you are dealing with a large CSV file, the upload might take some time.
 To reduce this time, you can use gzip compression to first compress the file locally and then upload the compressed file.

 On Windows, you can use 7-Zip to create gzip compressed files.